piotrkubisa/waypoint/ui/README.md

 with frontend changes, or just wish to run the server locally, you can follow the instructions to run [Waypoint server locally](https://www.waypointproject.io/docs/server/run).

+To run a new local build with the frontend, do the following:

+- build the app
+`make docker/evanphx`

+- remove the existing waypoint server
+`docker stop waypoint-server; docker rm waypoint-server; docker volume prune -f`

+- start the new one
+`waypoint install -platform=docker -server-image=waypoint -accept-tos`

 Note: You'll need to visit the above address in the same browser session to accept the invalid certificate warning in your browser for this to work.
+Run the authentication steps first with that address, before opening the development Ember app.

 - `ember serve local`
 - The app will be available at [http://localhost:4200](http://localhost:4200).